 Jane Eyre is considered one of the greatest romance novels of all time.
 It features Jane, a plain, smart and sensible girl who falls in love with the man whose child she is a governess for.
 The child, Adele, is a French girl who barely speaks a word of English and at the start of the novel and speaks to Jane in French.

-The book, set in the early 1800s, was intended to be read by middle to upper class English people who had learned all of the 'modern languages'.
-This is why all of Adele's lines in the book are written untranslated, with many of the even more recent publications not having a footnote for the English words.
-This is all of the French passages in the book translated to English for modern readers.
-Adele is actually one of the funniest characters once you figure out what the heck she is saying...
+The book, set in the early 1800s, was intended to be read by middle to upper class English people who had learned all of the modern languages.
+This is why all of Adele's lines in the book are written untranslated.
+Many of the more recent publications have a footnote with an English translation, but many do not.

 "C'est le ma gouverante?" said she, pointing to me, and addressing her nurse; who answered

 "This is my new governess?"
 "But yes, certainly."

 "La Ligue des Rats: fable de La Fontaine."

 "The league of rats: fable of the fountain."